linode/docs/docs/platform/nodebalancer/nodebalancer-reference-guide-classic-manager/index.md

 ### Node Status

-A Node's status, as seen from the perspective of the NodeBalancer, is indicated via its Node Status field.
-It has a value of X Up / X Down, where X is the number of background Nodes currently being balanced.
+A Node's status, as seen from the perspective of the NodeBalancer, is indicated via its status field.
+It either has a value of UP or DOWN.
+The Last Status Change field also indicates the last time this node's status changed.

 ### Node Mode